andrewhopper/vision316/books/medical-model-falacy/outline.md

 Part II: The Soul in a System
 5. Boundaries and Psychological Safety

+Trauma and spiritual containment

+The little scared boy or girl inside: addressing core wounds

+Creating safe internal and external environments

+Faith without works is dead: why integrity matters

+6. Fear and Love: Competing Operating Systems

 Two root emotions

 From scarcity to abundance

+The monkey inside us: sizing up other males in competitive situations

+How women's sin screws up God's design for marriage

 Case studies from daily life

 7. Dunbar, Cities & the Loss of Community

 Conformists vs. Nonconformists

+Jailing creative leaders and warriors: imbalance in society

 Externalities of urban living